Disorder-Induced Topological Phases in a Two-Dimensional Chern Insulator with Strong Magnetic Disorder: Introduction

 We map out the topological phase diagram by computing the Chern number $C$ as a function of $J$ and the mass parameter $m$ using the TBC approach.
 The resulting phase structure is supported and refined by an independent method based on the Ishikawa--Matsuyama invariant \cite{IM86,Vol03}, expressed in terms of the disorder-averaged single-particle Green's function $\langle G \rangle$, in analogy with the treatment of interacting topological systems \cite{WZ12,Rac18}.
 After disorder averaging, $\langle G \rangle$ regains translational invariance and can be expressed in momentum space.
 To compute the Chern number, we employ the topological Hamiltonian (TH) \cite{WZ12}.
 We first adopt a local approximation for the disorder self-energy and subsequently include its momentum dependence.
 In addition, we consider the recently introduced S-space Chern number \cite{MFQ+24}, which topologically characterizes the eigenstate bundle over the manifold of classical spin configurations.

 Our results reveal a highly intricate phase diagram in the $m$-$J$ parameter space, with multiple topologically trivial and nontrivial regions.
-Remarkably, we identify nontrivial phases in the strong-disorder regime that cannot be continuously connected to the clean $J=0$ limit.
+Remarkably, we identify nontrivial phases in the strong-disorder regime that cannot be realized in the clean $J=0$ limit or in any other clean system.
 These phases are characterized by a Chern number $C \ne 0$ generated either by zeros of the disorder-averaged Green’s function crossing the chemical potential or by a nonzero S-space Chern number $C^{\rm (S)} \ne 0$.

 The paper is organized as follows: The next section introduces the model and the type of disorder studied here.
 After a brief review of the twisted-boundary-condition approach and computational details in Secs.\ \ref{sec:tbc} and \ref{sec:comiss}, respectively, we discuss the resulting topological phase diagram in Sec.\ \ref{sec:res}.
 Section \ref{sec:green} introduces the Ishikawa--Matsuyama invariant and the topological Hamiltonian in the context of disordered systems.
 Results obtained within the local self-energy approximation are presented in Sec.\ \ref{sec:resth}, while nonlocal effects are discussed in Sec.\ \ref{sec:nonloc}.
 Section \ref{sec:space} introduces and applies the S-space Chern number.
 A summary and concluding discussion are given in Sec.\ \ref{sec:con}.